Blowoffvalve/ImageProcessingWebServices/README.md

 ## Object Detection
 [server.py](https://github.com/Blowoffvalve/ImageProcessingWebServices/blob/master/server.py) implements a RESTFUL webservice for object detection.
-2 Endpoints currently exist
+The following endpoints currently exist.

-1. /imageProcessing: This uses openCv methods to find the objects that have changed from a preceding frame.
+1. /frameProcessing: This uses openCv methods to find the objects that have changed from a preceding frame.
 It sends each object to /classifier.
-2. /classifier: This is a deep learning model that attempts to classify an image into a fixed set of classes.
+2. /objectClassifier: This is a deep learning model that attempts to classify an image into a fixed set of classes.
+It increments the counter for that object class to 0
+3. /init: This initializes all counters to 0
+4. /getCounts: This retrieves the current value of the counters.

 [client.py](https://github.com/Blowoffvalve/ImageProcessingWebServices/blob/master/client.py) reads a video and sends frames to server.py.

+[Dockerfile](https://github.com/Blowoffvalve/ImageProcessingWebServices/blob/master/Dockerfile) for starting up a container with the server setup.

 ### Setup
 1. Install your virtual environment to have the packages specified in [requirements.txt](https://github.com/Blowoffvalve/ImageProcessingWebServices/blob/master/requirements.txt).